Emarel Freshel

-Maud Russell Lorraine Freshel (née Carpenter; other married name Sharpe; 1867—1949) was a Boston socialite, designer, and animal rights and vegetarianism activist.
+Maud Russell Lorraine Freshel (née Carpenter; other married name Sharpe; 1867–1949) was an American socialite, designer, and animal rights and vegetarianism activist.
 She also went by her initials, M. R. L., which she later spelled Emarel.

 Life

 Maud Russell Lorraine Carpenter was born in 1867 in West Virginia the daughter of Mary Amaryllis "Emma" Bower and Russell Carpenter.
 She grew up in Chicago and graduated from Organtz College.
 She married Ernest R. Sharpe of Boston.
 In 1917, she married Curtis P. Freshel.

 Freshel was an anti-vivisectionist, Christian Science practitioner, and vegetarian.
 She authored the vegetarian cookbook The Golden Rule Cookbook.
+Her dog was also vegetarian.
 In 1917, she resigned from the Christian Science church because it supported the entry of the United States into World War I.

 Freshel and her husband were friends of George Bernard Shaw, during their travels to England they were occasional guests at his house.

 Millennium Guild

 Freshel founded the Millennium Guild in 1912, the first animal rights organization in the United States.
 The Guild promoted faux fur as an alternative to fur fabrics and recommended a vegetarian diet for ethical reasons.
 It hosted Thanksgiving dinners at the Copley Plaza hotel in Boston.
 The Guild's most notable supporter was stage actress Minnie Maddern Fiske.

 Members of the Guild wore cotton clothes and avoided all animal-based clothing.
 By 1913, the Guild reported 200 members.
 The goal of the organization was to "teach the foremost among the unnecessary evils of the world, and one which underlies most of the other evils, is the mutilation and slaughter of our fellow creatures for food and other selfish ends."

 Curtis founded the Millennium Food Company to produce meat substitutes and non-animal foods.
 Its most successful product was Bakon Yeast, made from hickory smoke.
 After Freshel died her husband Curtis controlled the Guild and after his death the organization was directed by Pegeen Fitzgerald.